hernantz/blog/content/the-backbone-waltz.md

 ```
 This bad behaviour can be omitted by using an intermediary.

-## Representing any state of your data
-Reacting to ongoing events
+When/Where to fetch your data?
 Mostrar el approach de usar bacbkone como lo hacen en mixpanel:
 https://code.mixpanel.com/2015/04/08/straightening-our-backbone-a-lesson-in-event-driven-ui-development/

-When/Where to fetch your data?
-using fetch callbacks, views should be able to handle empty models/collections, and listen to
-the collection/model events to respond to changes,
+Usar MarionetteJS.Object?

+## Displaying any state of your data

+Ideally views receive instances, because those instances are shared among other views.
+The view shouldn't assume that the model has a certain state.
+It could be possible that there is an undergoing event in the background.
+The view should be able to render the model in whatever that state might be.
 Cada vista deberia solamente preocuparse de lo suyo
-Las vistas tambien tienen que poder renderizar los datos cualquiera sea su estado.

 ```javascript
 var myModel = new MyModel();
 view = new view({model: myModel});